 This is a glossary of common shoulder terms that I use in my practice and clinical letters to assist my patients and referring clinicians.
-Hopefully this glossary can assist patients and other clinicians to better understand many of the confusing medical terminology.
+Hopefully this glossary can assist patients and other clinicians to better understand much of the confusing medical terminology.
 It does not cover every single word, but hopefully the majority of those I use in my practice.
 If there are any terms / words you feel are missing, please let me know and I will add them - [email protected] .

 Thanks, Lennard Funk